Now here comes the NAA LCP LA chapter reacting to the Donald Sterling scandal.

 Let's break it down.

-This is the this in the Washington Post story.
+This is in the Washington Post story.

 If many of the Hispanic non-citizens across the country became voting eligible citizens through amnesty, some of those states become much more interesting politically.